ekomsSavior/HELLFIRE/README.md

 By using Hellfire, you agree to-

-Only target systems and numbers you control or have permission to test
+Only target systems and numbers you control or have permission to test.

-Coming Soon
+the user assumes full responsibility of thier actions when using HELLFIRE choose your path wisely.

+**Coming Soon**

   SMS origin tracing